10 of the best pizza places in Las Vegas

 This is a Las Vegas Medical District standby.
 Located in close proximity to University Medical Center and Valley Hospital you will often see nurses and doctors in scrubs lined up for a slice at Broadway.

-They will do a slice your way, with a New York City vibe.
+They will do pizza by the slice your way, with a New York City vibe.
 Choose from all the regular toppings just bring an appetite because they pile on the toppings.
 Anything more than three and you may need to bring a pair of stretchy pants to change into.

 Recommendation: The World Famous Snake River Special